MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-api/react-native.md

 ---
-title: React Native Advanced APIs
+title: Other API
-description: Advanced APIs in the React Native Mobile Center SDK
+description: Other API in the Mobile Center SDK for React Native
 keywords: sdk
 author: elamalani
 ms.author: emalani